MicrosoftDocs/azure-media-services/media-services/latest/samples/samples-content-protection-reference.md

 This article is a listing of code samples for Content Protection.

+## Basic content protection

-## Deliver basic AESClearKey content protection and streaming
+### Deliver basic AESClearKey content protection and streaming

 This sample demonstrates how to dynamically encrypt your content with AES-128.